fnl/gnamed/README.rst

 Note that if you decide to use SQLight as your DB, the way the ORM dumps data into it is nearly as quick as using ``COPY FROM`` stream.
-Therefore, for this particular DB, fast loading is not an issue.
+Therefore, for this particular DB, fast loading is probably not an issue.

 License
 =======